snie2012/kaleido-hackathon/README.md

 curl -X POST -H "Content-Type: application/json" localhost:3000/simplestorage/deploy | jq
 ```

-This will return you the smart contract's address.
+This will deploy the contract and return you the smart contract's address.
+This response is piped into jq for better readibility, if you are not using jq then you can ignore the `| jq` on the end of the command.

 Next, set a value for the contract's global variable - `storedData`.
 Our example uses 5, but you can choose any positive integer.
 We'll do this by sending another `POST` and invoking the `set` function in `SimpleStorage.js`.
 The `set` function in the program maps to the `set` function in the smart contract.
 Not too complicated!